-Top 20 Dirt Cheap Christmas Gifts for Girls 2017
+Top 20 Dirt Cheap Birthday Gifts for Girls 2018

 16. Melissa & Doug Solar System Floor Puzzle

-Puzzles are always an incredible cheap Christmas gift for girls.
-Heck, they’re a great dirt cheap Christmas present for just about anyone!
+Puzzles are always an incredible cheap birthday gift for girls.
+Heck, they’re a great dirt cheap birthday present for just about anyone!
 The Melissa & Doug Solar System Floor Puzzle takes puzzles to a whole new level.

 A brilliant depiction of the solar system, allows her to piece together a puzzle on the floor.
 This promotes both hand-eye coordination, and problem-solving skills.
 When fully assembled, it measures two-feet by three-feet.
 And, if she’s into other topics, there’s an underwater bundle, as well as a map of the US.